Home - Bookapy Book Preview

 “A room then and then something to eat,” Darras requested.

-Darras handed over a ten copper coin and simply asked for the beer to keep coming till it was spent, getting a nod off the barkeeper who, it seemed, was used to this sort of behaviour.
+Darras handed over a ten copper coin and asked for the beer to keep coming till it was spent, getting a nod from the barkeeper, who seemed to be used to this sort of behaviour.

 “Pelna, show…?”